robzr/short_bus/README.md

 # We didn't talk about sender:'s, but they follow the same format as events,
 #   and can also be key'd on during registration with a sender_spec just like
 #   event_spec.
 Unlike an event however, the sender is automatically populated
-#   when a registered service sends a message to the Driver via a return value,
+#   when a subscriber sends a message to the Driver via a return value, and is
-#   and is used internally by the Driver to prevent an infinite loop of a
+#   used internally by the Driver to prevent an infinite loop of a service
-#   service receiving the message it just sent.
+#   receiving the message it just sent.

 # Finally, to read a return value from the passed Message Queue, just pop it off
 #   the return value from #send.